 USF's current program was developed in 1996 and was born out of the Physical Education program.
 In 2005, the curriculum was revised and the name was changed to Exercise Science to reflect the new curriculum.
-From 1996 until 2022, the program was a limited access program.
+From 1996 until 2022, the program was a limited access program with a fall enrollment of 30 and then 36 students.
 In 2023, the limited access status was removed, and enrollment in the major increased greatly.